 The Original 3×3 Post-it® Note

-Back in 1974, when 3M scientist Spencer Silver accidentally created a “low-tack” adhesive that would stick to surfaces but could be easily removed without leaving residue, he didn’t immediately know what to do with his discovery.
+In 1974, 3M scientist Spencer Silver accidentally created a “low-tack” adhesive that would stick to surfaces but could be easily removed without leaving residue.
+But it wasn’t until his colleague Art Fry, frustrated by paper bookmarks falling out of his hymnal, realized the adhesive could serve as a new kind of bookmark—one that wouldn’t damage pages.

 Expanding the Family: Various Sticky Note Sizes